Provençal Homes

 Rough-hewn natural stone fences

-Fences with rough cut natural stone.
+Fences of rough-cut natural stone.

-Arch openings
+Arched openings

-Arch openings.
+Arched openings.

 Wrought iron details